Understanding humidity and dehumidifiers

 Water vapour is a gas and mixes freely with the nitrogen and oxygen in the air.
 Like most gases it also has a liquid form-water.

-The amount of water vapour in air is referred to as humidity and this is affected by factors such as available moisture, temperature and atmospheric pressure.
+Humidiity refers to the amount of water vapour in air.
+Factors that can affect the humidity include the available moisture, temperature and atmospheric pressure.
 There are several different forms of humidity: absolute; specific, and relative humidity.
-We are considering only relative humidity (RH).
+We are considering only relative humidity (RH)